 In between chopping herbs and kneading dough and drinking wine, Bill shared stories.
 Stories about his Italian family, his many, MANY trips to Italy, how he ended in Hume.
 When you take a class, you don’t always get to know your instructors very well.
 But with such a small group and a full day together, this class was definitely the exception.

 In Italy, meals are served in courses, often with the meat or protein as a first course.
 So once the pasta toppings were done, we set down at the table for our own first course.
 The roasted octopus, as exotic as it sounds, was the least work-intensive item on the menu.
 The octopus had boiled for an hour while we worked on the tiramisu and then was roasted in the oven.
 That’s it.
 Paired with a green salad, it was a light and lovely start to the meal.

 Next, the pasta.
 The strands were transformed into jet-black noodles once they were cooked.
 We piled them onto each person’s plate and topped them with the shrimp and tomatoes and herbs.

 Last, but certainly not least: the Strawberry Chambord Tiramisu.
 For the record, strawberries make an excellent twist on this traditional dessert.

-For a few hours that Saturday, we felt like we were back in Italy.
+For a few hours that Saturday, we felt like we were back in Italy, exploring the hills of Tuscany, canals of Venice, or beautiful beaches of Sardinia.
 We left the Abruzzo’s home that evening full of fabulous Italian food, stories, and tips for our next trip overseas!

 If you live in the area or ever travel here and have a love for Italian food, I definitely recommend this cooking class in Virginia.